Goals and Requirements for Majors and Minors

 Requirements for Majors and Minors

-The music major is available as a bachelor of arts degree only.
+The music major is available as a bachelor of arts degree only, as defined in the section on degree requirements for all majors in this course catalog.

-For Oregon Initial Teaching Licensure in Music Education: a student must complete the Linfield Teacher Education Program and the State of Oregon licensure requirements.
+For Oregon Initial Teaching Licensure in Music Education: a student must complete the Linfield Teacher Education Program.
 In order to complete these requirements, a student must begin taking education courses no later than his/her sophomore year.
 The student must be advised by an Education Department faculty member each semester prior to registration.